 "Hi, you're chatting with XXX.

 We noticed that you're looking at our homeowner insurance packages.
 Do you have any questions about our plans?
-We'd love to help!"
+We'd love to help out."

 Studies suggest that 43% users will comfortably use chatbots to apply for insurance.
 Take advantage of these digital interactions to offer personalized services, which most prospects expect from their insurance agents.